SirYodah/NieR_Android_Theme/README.md

 * "LNumItems": and "RNumItems" These control the number of options on the left and right screen respectively.
 Supports a maximum of 5 options.
 Set to however many options you want on each screen.

+* "Music?": This switch turns the music player on or off.
+If you'd rather not have the music player visible, that's what this is for.

 * "NotFound": This is used as placeholder text when an item's information doesn't exist, don't worry about changing it unless you'd just rather it said something else.

 * "L-Name", "M-Name", and "R-Name": These are the names of the left, middle, and right screen respectively.
 You can change these to rename a specific screen, in case you don't want to use if for what I have it set as by default.